GreatCowBASIC/Demonstration_Sources/PWM_Solutions/PCA9685_Driver_Examples/PCA9685_ReadMe_Constants.txt

     '#define PCA9685_ADDRESS_4 0x86

-    ' Set the frequency using the Great Cow BASIC PWM constant
+    ' Set the frequency using the GCBASIC PWM constant
     #define PWM_Freq 38
     '  Range is 24-1526
       '#define PWM_Freq 1526